 c.
 Work plan outputs and one competency rating were revised downwards by the supervisor and after discussion with the staff member had been completed.
 Though within the prerogative of the supervisor, this does compromise transparency.’

 1. The Report fails to state that PAD stands for Performance Appraisal and Development not just performance appraisal.

-3. The Report stated that completing the PAD post facto lead to hampering online feedback, however the report fails to indicate that designated multi-raters were blocked and prevented [by UNFPA] from entering their feedback.
+3. The Report stated that completing the PAD post facto lead to hampering online feedback, however the report fails to indicate that designated multi-raters were blocked and prevented from entering their feedback.

 5. The Report acknowledges that ratings were revised downwards unilaterally by the supervisor, however; it fails to correct these ratings.

 6. The Report seems to indicate that it is the “prerogative of the supervisor” to change the ratings unilaterally, without justification, without documentation, and without discussion with the staff member.
 That is clearly in violation of the letter and the spirit of the UNFPA PAD Guide Book.

 Fourth: The Rebuttal Panel found the MRG comments to be incorrect “too strong” and lacking any support “in order for the MRG to support their statement, evidence should have been provided.”
 However, the Rebuttal Panel fails to correct these comments accurately and it fails to reflect the many successes that took place in the Division in 2006.
 Moreover, I checked my PAD online; unfortunately, it still includes the original unsubstantiated negative comments of the MRG.